samiuljoy/dotfiles-and-more/Readme.md

 9. **Debian Joy Theme wallpapers included under joy-theme-debian**

+10. **bonus.sh** = If you wish to download some packages I use on a daily basis, they are included in bonus.sh script.
+You can run it with either by running setup.sh or running it manually from your shell

 ### In `.vimrc`

 I'm using pathogen as my plugin manager.
 Using this vimrc, you get;